prevwong/reka.js/packages/types/README.md

-# @composite/types
+# @rekajs/types

-Package for creating and interacting with Composite data types (ie: the AST and the View)
+Package for creating and interacting with Reka data types (ie: the AST and the View)

 ## Installation

 ```
-npm install @composite/types
+npm install @rekajs/types
 ```

 ## Creating a new Type